atomicdata-dev/atomic-server/CONTRIBUTE.md

     - [Deploying to atomicdata.dev](#deploying-to-atomicdatadev)
     - [Publishing atomic-cli to WAPM](#publishing-atomic-cli-to-wapm)

-## Running locally
+## Running & compiling

-Clone the repo and run `cargo run` from each folder (e.g. `cli` or `server`).
+TL;DR Clone the repo and run `cargo run` from each folder (e.g. `cli` or `server`).

-## Running locally (with local development browser)
+### Running locally (with local development browser)

 - Run `cargo run` to start the server
 - Go to `browser`, run `pnpm install` (if you haven't already), and run `pnpm dev` to start the browser
 - Visit your `localhost` in your locally running `atomic-data-browser` instance: (e.g. `http://localhost:5173/app/show?subject=http%3A%2F%2Flocalhost`)
-- use `cargo watch -- cargo run` to automatically recompile `atomic-server` when you push new assets using `pmpm build-server` in `atomic-data-browser`.
-This can be useful if you're debugging specific features that you can't reproduce while the front-end is hosted in vite.
+- use `cargo watch -- cargo run` to automatically recompile `atomic-server` when you update JS assets in `browser`

+### Debugging

+- **VSCode Users**: Install the `CodeLLDB` plugin, and press F5 to start debugging.
+Breakpoints, inspect...
+The good stuff.

+### IDE setup (VSCode)

+This project is primarily being developed in VSCode.
+That doesn't mean that you should, too, but it means you're less likely to run into issues.
+The `/.vscode` directory contains various tasks, recommended extensions, and some settings overwrites.

-## Compilation using Earthly
+### Compilation using Earthly

 There are `earthfile`s in `browser` and in `atomic-server`.
 These can be used by Earthly to build all steps, including a full docker image.